DAGWorks-Inc/burr/docs/getting_started/simple-example.rst

 1. :ref:`Add conditional edges <transitions>` --  add a condition as a third item in the tuple to the ``with_transitions`` method.
 2. :ref:`Persist state to a database + reload <state-persistence>` -- add a ``initialize_from`` line to the builder and select a pre-existing/implement a custom persistence method.
 3. :ref:`Add monitoring to track application data <tracking>` -- leverage ``with_tracker`` to track to the Burr UI and visualize your application live.
+4. :ref:`Stream results back <streaming>` -- minimize time to first token by streaming results back to the user.
-4. `Generate test cases from prior runs <https://github.com/DAGWorks-Inc/burr/tree/main/examples/test-case-creation>`_ -- use the ``burr-testburr-test-case create`` command to automatically generate test cases for your LLM app.
+5. `Generate test cases from prior runs <https://github.com/DAGWorks-Inc/burr/tree/main/examples/test-case-creation>`_ -- use the ``burr-testburr-test-case create`` command to automatically generate test cases for your LLM app.